 Finally, to see a complete discography and price guide for the Elvis titles released on Collectables Records, click HERE.

 1 Of the first fourteen Elvis Presley singles that RCA Victor released in 1955-1956, only one included a picture sleeve, Hound Dog / Don’t Be Cruel.

-3 The sleeve is what I call a manufactured collectable, which is an item manufactured to be instantaneously collectable rather than an item that achieves collectable status over time.
+3 The sleeve is what I call a manufactured collectible, which is an item manufactured to be instantaneously collectible rather than an item that achieves collectible status over time.
 For the latter, think of any Elvis record from the ’50s; for the former, think of all that crap that came out after his death in 1977.

 4 The same seller has been offering copies of several Gold Standard Series singles housed in one of these sleeves.
 The 45s used with the sleeves have black labels with just “RCA” at the top.
 These records are usually worth about $2-4 each.